joshuarajendran/movie-app/README.md

 # Introduction

-Responsive web application that allows users to search for movies using the OMDB API and manage their favourite movies.
+Responsive web application that allows users to search for movies using the OMDb API and manage their favourite movies.